SirJJtheWise/Bachelor_thesis_Jason_Mann/README.md

 List any prerequisites that need to be installed for your project.
 For example:

-- Python 3.x
+- Python 3
 - pip
-- TensorFlow or PyTorch
+- PyTorch

 ### Installing